Toyota GR Yaris: 2024 facelift

 On 12 January 2024 at the Tokyo Auto Salon, the car received a facelift and for the first time Toyota included an 8-speed automatic option and also Formula One-style paddle-shifters for semi-automatic mode.
 The 1.6-litre G16E-GTS three-cylinder is upgraded to produce 224 kW and 295 lbft of torque for the Japanese market model, on par with the GR Corolla.
 Engine upgrades also include "strengthened" valvetrain, a new undisclosed exhaust valve material, an increase in direct injection pressure, a new intake air pressure sensor, and redesigned lightweight pistons.
 The body rigidity and suspension are improved to support the power increase.
 The dashboard was reworked with a more driver-centric design, differentiating it from the standard Yaris.
+GR-Four are now standard for all models.

 The GR Yaris facelift is set to commence production for the Australian market in late 2024 with showroom deliveries arriving in early 2025.

-The GR Yaris facelift was launched in Brunei on 3 January 2025.

-It was launched in Malaysia on 5 January 2025.
+The GR Yaris facelift was launched in Indonesia in GIIAS 2024.
+It was launched in Thailand on 28 November 2024, alongside with Brunei on 3 January 2025and Malaysia on 5 January 2025.
+In 2025, the GR Yaris was launched for in the Chinese market.

+In Japan, the Aero performance package was added in October 2025.
+It is available as a package option for the RC and RZ "High Performance".
+It is equipped with an aluminium bonnet with ducts, a front lip spoiler, fender ducts, a fuel tank undercover, a variable rear wing, and a rear bumper duct.

+The GR Yaris facelift was unveiled in the Middle East on 16 December 2025.
+It is available with an Aero Performance Package.

+In March 2026, the GR Yaris got minor changes such as a new steering wheel, changes to the electric power steering system and shock absorber settings.
+Toyota also started offering a vertical parking brake, located close to the steering wheel, as a factory-installed option on the RC trim level.